Chloe (2009 film): Plot

-After having amazing and powerful sex with Chloe, Catherine gets home very late, leading David to ask if she has been unfaithful.
+Catherine gets home very late, leading David to ask if she has been unfaithful.
 Catherine tells him he has been unfaithful as well, and the two argue.
 Chloe confronts Catherine and tells her what they shared together is real, but Catherine insists their relationship was a business transaction and asks her to please leave.
 She calls off their relationship, but when Chloe mentions that David called Chloe again, Catherine decides to settle this once and for all: she calls Chloe to meet at a coffee house, where she also calls David.
-David arrives first and she angrily demands that he admit he is having an affair.
+David arrives first, and she angrily demands that he admit he is having an affair.
 Chloe walks in, and it is clear that David does not recognize her.
-Chloe quickly leaves without speaking to either of them and Catherine realizes that Chloe made up all the stories of her encounters with David.
+Chloe quickly leaves without speaking to either of them, and Catherine realizes that Chloe made up all the stories of her encounters with David.

 David admits that he has flirted and been tempted but has never been unfaithful to her.
 Upset, Catherine reveals everything about Chloe and that they slept together.
 She apologizes, saying that she felt she had become invisible to David as she aged, while David became more attractive to her.
 David comforts and kisses her, and the couple reconciles.

 Chloe goes to Catherine's house and has sex with Michael in Catherine's bed.
 Catherine arrives home, and Chloe tells Catherine that she is in love with her and that she only had sex with Michael because Michael reminds her of Catherine.
 She threatens to hurt Catherine, requesting a kiss, and Catherine complies.
-Michael sees, startling Catherine and causing her to push Chloe into the bedroom window.
-Chloe grabs hold of the frame, but intentionally lets go and falls to her death.
-Sometime later, at Michael's graduation party, Catherine is seen wearing Chloe's hairpin; the family is reconciled.
+Michael sees them, startling Catherine and causing her to push Chloe through the bedroom window.
+Chloe grabs hold of the window frame but intentionally lets go and falls to her death.
+Sometime later, at Michael's graduation party, Catherine is seen wearing Chloe's hairpin; the family is seemingly reconciled.